kkhanhluu/kkhanhluu/README.md

 - 🔭 I’m currently working at **Gastromatc**

-- 🌱 I’m currently learning **react.js, node.js,typescript and graphQL**
+- 🌱 I’m currently learning **react.js, node.js, typescript and graphQL**

 - 👨‍💻 All of my projects are available at [https://kkhanhluu.github.io/](https://kkhanhluu.github.io/)